1. Home

 Messages

 Messages offer an effective way to draw a reader’s attention to important information.
 They should be used sparingly and should never be overly packed with information.
-Notes should always show the icon and have the title filled.
+Messages should always have the Show Icon box checked or set to “true” and include a Title.

 This is the Alert message style